What should I know about managing a physical injury?

-Practice relaxation or grounding techniques: Breathing deeply, taking a step back from negative thoughts to gain perspective, or spending time in a quiet place to collect your thoughts can help relieve stress and get you through difficult moments
+- Practice relaxation or grounding techniques.
+Breathing deeply, taking a step back from negative thoughts to gain perspective, or spending time in a quiet place to collect your thoughts can help relieve stress and get you through difficult moments.

-Find a new purpose for your life: This may be something short-term, such as preparing for a special event or holiday, or long-term, such as devoting your time to helping other injured or disabled Veterans
+- Find a new purpose for your life.
+This may be something short-term, such as preparing for a special event or holiday, or long-term, such as devoting your time to helping other injured or disabled Veterans.

-Make a list of practical goals for the future
+- Make a list of practical goals for the future.

-Be involved in social activities; they can assist the recovery process and help you feel less lonely
+- Be involved in social activities.
+They can assist the recovery process and help you feel less lonely.

-Take the next step – make the connection.
+Take the next step: Make the connection.

-Every day, Veterans connect with resources, services, and support to address the issues impacting their lives.
+Every day, Veterans connect with resources, services, and support to address the issues affecting their lives.
 If coming to terms with a physical injury is interfering with your health, relationships, and daily activities, you may want to reach out for support.
 Consider connecting with:

-Your closest VA polytrauma care facility: VA’s Polytrauma System of Care is specially designed to treat Veterans who have sustained multiple injuries
+- Your closest VA polytrauma care facility.
+VA’s Polytrauma System of Care is specially designed to treat Veterans who have sustained multiple injuries.

-Your family doctor: Ask if your doctor has experience treating Veterans or can refer you to someone who does
+- Your doctor.
+Ask if your doctor has experience treating Veterans or can refer you to someone who does.

-A mental health professional, such as a counselor or therapist
+- A mental health professional, such as a counselor or therapist

-Your local VA Medical Center or Vet Center: VA specializes in the care and treatment of Veterans
+- Your local VA Medical Center or Vet Center.
+VA specializes in the care and treatment of Veterans.

-A spiritual or religious advisor
+- A spiritual or religious adviser

-VA Polytrauma System of Care
+Polytrauma/TBI System of Care

 VA Medical Center Facility Locator